 1. Throw the Burnt Food

-In addition, if you leave the burnt food in your garbage bag overnight, you should deodorize the garbage bin or can.
-Also, don't dump food down your garbage disposal as it will release more of the smoky smell.
+Furthermore, if you leave the burnt food in your garbage bag overnight, deodorize the garbage can or bin.
+Also, don't put food down the garbage disposal because it will emit more of the smoky scent.

 2. Soak your washcloth in a water and vinegar mixture